typelevel/cats-effect/docs/typeclasses/spawn.md

 Of course, *one* of these divisions will fail and an exception will be raised.
 When this happens, the result of the whole evaluation is discarded and the `IO[List[Float]]` will actually just produce the exception itself.
 Naturally, once any one of the constituent `IO`s has failed, there is no point in continuing to evaluate the other nineteen, and so their fibers are all immediately `cancel`ed.

-In these kinds of trivial examples involving primitive arithmetic, this kind of auto-cancellation doesn't represent much of a savings.
+In these kinds of trivial examples involving primitive arithmetic, this kind of auto-cancelation doesn't represent much of a savings.
 However, if we were actually `parTraverse`ing a long `List` of `URL`s, where each one was being fetched in parallel, then perhaps failing fast and `cancel`ing all other actions on the first error would result in a significant savings in bandwidth and CPU.

 Critically, all of this functionality is built on `Spawn` and nothing else, and so we effectively get it for free whenever this instance is available for a given `F`.